janisslsm/ida-ps4-helper/README.md

 # Building

-You'll need to set IDASDK in environment variables before running these commands.
+You'll need to set IDASDK in environment variables before running these commands and clone [ida-cmake](https://github.com/allthingsida/ida-cmake) into the idasdk folder.
 This is for IDA 9.0 specifically, you might have to adapt these commands for older versions.
 ```
 cmake -B build -DEA64=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo  .
 cmake --build .